 Taste and adjust

-Once done, adjust flavor and texture.
+Once done, adjust the flavor and texture.
 This is important because depending on the quality of the produce and your taste, you might want to add more lemon, garlic, salt or nutritional yeast.
 Also, adjust its texture by pouring more water if needed to thin out the consistency.

 Tips